 They refused to pay a fine, so went to prison, starting nine years of militant direct action by women determined to get parliamentary votes.

 Many militant suffragettes were incarcerated and endured forcible feeding at Strangeways prison, including Christabel Pankhurst, Annie Kenney and Emily Davison.

-Emmeline Pankhurst's home
+Emmeline Pankhurst's home and statue